-- Plays a major role in cardiovascular diseases, heat stroke, blood pressure an diabetes
+- Plays a major role in cardiovascular diseases, heatstroke, blood pressure, and diabetes.

-- Now though the body makes enough Cholesterol, a lot of it additionally enters our body due to our diet.
+- Though the body makes enough Cholesterol, a lot of it additionally enters our body due to our diet.

-- At the same time your HDL level should always be high – means lesser risk of heart attacks and helps carrying LDL to the liver, where it’s broken down.
+- At the same time, your HDL level should always be high – it means a lesser risk of heart attacks and helps to carry LDL to the liver, where it’s broken down.

 Now, let’s move on to healthy lifestyle changes you need to implement right away, to control cholesterol levels.

-- Your health will automatically improve with intake of nuts, fish, fruits, oats, lentils and vegetables.
+- Your health will automatically improve with the intake of nuts, fish, fruits, oats, lentils, and vegetables.
 All these keep LDL levels low and helps in cardiovascular conditions.